VolsungaSaga/Unofficial-Bannerlord-Bug-Reporting-Repo/README.md

 If you want to contribute to the effort to squash all these bugs, I'd appreciate it if you followed this standard format (shamelessly ripped off from a guy called Leszek Gorniak on Gamasutra):

+For the category, title, and severity fields, I've made issue labels for those.
+Try to use those before making new ones.

    - Title:
    Some descriptive label for the bug.
    - Category:
-   Scene AI: For the troops doing strange things, townspeople not pathing right, etc.
+     - Scene AI: For the troops doing strange things, townspeople not pathing right, etc.
-   Campaign AI: Lords and other parties getting glitched.
+     - Campaign AI: Lords and other parties getting glitched.
 This isn't for Lords making dumb decisions within the bounds of proper functioning.
-   Dialogues / In-game Documentation: Improper grammar, spelling, placeholder text, etc.
+     - Dialogues / Writing: Improper grammar, spelling, placeholder text, etc.
-   User Interface: Buttons not working, etc.
+     - User Interface: Buttons not working, etc.
-   Graphics: Models, textures, post-processing, lighting...
+     - Graphics: Models, textures, post-processing, lighting...
-   Gameplay: Sort of a catch-all for anything not covered by the other categories.
+     - Gameplay: Sort of a catch-all for anything not covered by the other categories.

    - Severity/Priority:
    Minor, Major, Game-breaking, Crash